 The Sweet Sixteen will take place on Thursday, March 24th, and Friday, March 25th.
 Here is the lineup for each day and the spreads from Caesars Sportsbook.

 If you aren't already playing at Caesars, you're missing out!
-Sign up today, by using our exclusive Caesars Sportsbook promo code – CZRSGAMBLER.
+Sign up today, by using our exclusive Caesars Sportsbook promo code – JULIUSFULL.

-Place a first-time wager of up to $1,100, get it back in the form of a Free Bet if you lose.
+Place a first-time wager of up to $1,250, get it back in bet credit if you don't win.

 The first games tip-off just after 7 pm ET on the 24th and 25th.